Use data from Google BigQuery with the BigQuery data source

 3. Click + New Data Source.

-4. Select Cloud Database and enter the data source name to use for your new data source in the text box, such as BigQuery-NYC-Citibikes.
+4. Enter the data source name to use for your new data source in the text box, such as BigQuery-NYC-Citibikes.

 Enter data source name as BigQuery-NYC-Citibikes and click Cloud Database